AnggaR96s/Reforestation/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## Past, present, and future walked into a bar....
+It was tense.